ABOUT CAPERNAUM

 What is your role at Capernaum?

-I am a physical therapist serving in homes, clinic, schools, and the pool.
+I am a physical therapist serving in homes, schools, at the clinic, and at the pool.

 Why did you choose to become a therapist?